kgryte/javascript-style-guide/README.md

 }
 ```

+* For client-side JavaScript, if you are concerned about file size, build/include a distributable file, stripped of comments and minified.
+Keep your source annotated.

 * Strive to always include example/demo code that is easily runnable.

+* Do __not__ claim that your code is self-documenting.
+Your code is not. __Period.__

+* Do not rely on tests as your sole source of documentation.
+While tests are documentation, annotating your source provides greater insight and a means to explain why you made particular design choices.

 * Make your documentation __beautiful__.
 Take as much pride in your documentation as you do in your code.